MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

     .run()

 ### Saturation-module:
 This module is used for changing the saturation of the image.
+The saturation slider changes  the intensity of colors, ranging from black/white (no saturation) to grayish colors to bright, vivid colors (full saturation).

 Where options is an object with the following property: